AshutoshKuinkel/KTMVTour/docs/daily-log.md

   Never put preprocessing layers (Rescaling, etc.) inside a Keras model when using TF Hub + TFLite.
   Do it in the dataset or in the app instead.
 Also, make sure we feed our tf lite models the correct float32 tensor and not just raw image bytes.

+## 2 Dec 25

+- Im thinknig I will get the virtual tour only avaliable when user is within like a km distance from the landmark later on after I release my app and a while after release aswell.

+- With that being said, i need to do the video editing today.

+- Ahh, also my free render postgres is expiring Dec 9.
+So i got like a week left, before i either pay for it or idk i need to do something.